-Advisory Committees: The Ph.D.
-Advisory Committee should be composed of a minimum of four members, with at least two members from the same research area as the student's advisor and one other member from a different research area.
+The Ph.D.
+Advisory Committee should be composed of a minimum of four members.
+With at least two members from the same research group as the student's advisor and one other member from a different research group.
 The advisory committee chair or co-chair and two of the committee members should be regular Virginia Tech physics faculty.
 The corresponding M.S. committee should have three members.
-The advisory committee chair or co-chair or co-chair and one of the committee members should be regular faculty.
+The advisory committee chair or co-chair and one of the committee members should be regular faculty.
 Any non-physics faculty member needs to be approved by the Physics Department Graduate Committee.